NikhilKalloli/Voice-Recognition/README.md

 # Voice Recognition
 This project uses a pre trained speech embedding model for speaker recognition using TensorFlow 2.4 and TensorFlow 2.5.
-The model achieves over 98% accuracy in identifying whether two speech samples belong to the same person.
+The model achieves over 98% accuracy in identifying whether two speech samples belong to the same person without storing any personal voice samples.

 ## Usage